img

 More About Marc

-Marc is an investment partner at Andreessen Horowitz, where he focuses on global early stage fintech investing.
-His investment interests include infrastructure, banking and wealth management technology, and businesses operating at the intersection of fintech and other categories (primarily healthcare and sustainability).
+Marc Andrusko is a partner at Andreessen Horowitz, where he focuses on B2B AI applications and fintech.
+His investment interests span capital markets, AI applications, payments infrastructure, and businesses operating at the intersection of fintech and other categories (primarily healthcare and vertical software).

 Prior to a16z, Marc led the personal financial management vertical at Plaid, where he built and launched partnerships that help millions of consumers live healthier financial lives.
-Before Plaid, Marc was a founding member of the corporate development and strategy team at Marcus by Goldman Sachs, where he spearheaded various initiatives spanning partnerships, M&A, and international expansion for the firm’s emerging consumer fintech business.
-He started his career at Goldman Sachs in interest rate products sales and trading.
+Before Plaid, Marc was a Vice President at Goldman Sachs, where he held roles across corporate development, strategy, and interest rate products sales & trading.

-Marc graduated magna cum laude from Duke University, where he studied Public Policy and Environmental Science.
+Marc graduated magna cum laude from Duke University, where he studied Public Policy, Environmental Science, and Markets & Management.
 He is based in New York City.

 David Haber and Marc Andrusko